-A H NMR spectrum of the unknown is provided.
+A 1H NMR spectrum of the unknown is provided.
 The NMR spectrum of your unknown should be analysed as fully as possible.
-For each resonance you should tabulate its chemical shift, its intensity (integration), and multiplicity (singlet, doublet, triplet, etc.), and if possible, the structural assignment.
-If the peak is a simple multiplet, the relevant coupling constants must be measured off the spectrum.
+For each resonance you should report its chemical shift (to two decimal places), its integral (to the nearest integer, i.e., 1H or 2H or 3H) and multiplicity (singlet (s), doublet (d), triplet (t), multiplet (m) etc.) quoting the coupling constants in Hz (to one decimal place), and if possible, the structural assignment.
+A typical NMR assignment may look something like this: